Events

 Reflection on the 1994 Genocide against the Tutsi in Rwanda

-The High Commission of Rwanda is organising a panel discussion themed, Reflection on the 1994 Genocide against the Tutsi in Rwanda.
-The event commemorates the mass extermination of over a million Tutsis in 100 days, thirty years ago.
+The High Commission of Rwanda organised a panel discussion themed, Reflection on the 1994 Genocide against the Tutsi in Rwanda.
+The event commemorated the mass extermination of over a million Tutsis in 100 days, thirty years ago.

 How to win trust when doing business in Africa